 ALL GUESTS: 1.
-Masks are recommended when waiting in line for check-in, beach registration, restrooms, general store, etc. Masks are required for in office registration and/or shopping in general store.
-2. Masks are recommended while outdoors in public spaces when maintaining a physical distance of 6' from persons who are not members of the same household or residence is not feasible.
+Masks are not required when waiting in line for check-in, beach registration, restrooms, general store, etc. Masks are not required for in office registration and/or shopping in general store.
+2. Masks are optional while outdoors in public spaces when maintaining a physical distance of 6' from persons who are not members of the same household or residence is not feasible.
 EXEMPTIONS INCLUDE *Persons with a medical condition, mental health condition, or disability that prevents wearing a face covering.
 This includes persons with a medical condition for whom wearing a face covering could obstruct breathing or who are unconscious, incapacitated, or otherwise unable to remove a face covering without assistance. *Persons who are hearing impaired, or communicating with a person who is hearing impaired, where the ability to see the mouth is essential for communication. *Persons for whom wearing a face covering would create a risk to the person related to their work, as determined by local, state, or federal regulators or workplace safety guidelines. *Persons who are engaged in outdoor work or recreation such as swimming, walking, hiking, bicycling, or running, when alone or with household members, and when they are able to maintain a distance of at least 6' from others.
-3. Social Gathering of more than 15 people is not advised.
-4. Socially Distance 6' apart from guests, staff, tenants, etc. 5.
-Frequent Handwashing 6.
+4. Frequent Handwashing 5.
 CDC Regulations to Follow: Stay home if you are feeling sick OR if you have symptoms (i.e., fever, cough, or shortness of breath).
 If cancellation within 30-days of arrival, a doctor's note is to be provided to management to issue a raincheck.

 JANITORIAL PLAN AND SCHEDULE